-CDRH outlines three key elements of the initiative and its progress as of end of 2016:
+CDRH outlines three key elements of the initiative and its progress as of the end of 2016:

 - Quality Management Framework: CDRH completed development of its document control system (DCS).
 It will ensure that current and approved quality program and key processes documentation, such as standard operating procedures (SOPs), templates and process maps are widely disseminated.

-- Case for Quality: CDRH will develop metrics and best practices designed to assess quality management system performance using data collected from medical device manufacturers and other stakeholders through all production stages.
+- A case for Quality: CDRH will develop metrics and best practices designed to assess quality management system performance using data collected from medical device manufacturers and other stakeholders through all production stages.

 Increased Focus on Patient Engagement & Real World Evidence